Loan Applications Getting Banned Mind-Boggling News By Indian Government!

 Separately, the Ministry of Finance announced on Tuesday that India’s Enforcement Directorate, the nation’s anti-money laundering agency, had discovered illegal gains totalling more than $255 million.
 It said that laundered capital was generated and acquired using “illegal” loan apps.

 Initially, people assumed that the ban was to be effective on Chinese players.
 It is determined to break down over 232 applications.
 Half of these applications are developed for gambling and betting.
-However, the industry was left rushing to evaluate its own compliance processes in light of the unexpected move on Monday against PayU’s LazyPay, fintech Kissht, and Indiabulls Home Loans.
+However, the industry was left rushing to evaluate its own compliance processes in light of the unexpected move on Monday against PayU’s LazyPay, and Indiabulls Home Loans.

 The list, which has not yet been made public but a copy of which was reviewed by TechCrunch, also contains variations of KreditBee, TrueBalance, Avail Finance, and mPokket on independent Android marketplaces.